Accommodation Procedures for Doing Business with the Judiciary (for Users of the Courts)

 Baltimore, MD 21202

-To request an accommodation under the ADA, please submit a Request for Accommodation by Persons with Disabilities (Form CC-DC49) English/Spanish version (Form CC-DC49) to the ADA Coordinator – Circuit Court for Baltimore City at the above listed address.
-This form can be filled online but you will need to print and sign the form.
-If you wish to submit the form via email, then you will need to scan a copy of the completed signed form and send to the email address listed above.
+To request an accommodation under the ADA, please submit a Request for Accommodation by Persons with Disabilities (Form CC-DC49) English/Spanish version (Form CC-DC49) to the ADA Coordinator – Circuit Court for Baltimore City at the above-listed address.
+This form can be filled out online, but you will need to print and sign the form.
+If you wish to submit the form via email, you will need to scan a copy of the completed, signed form and send it to the email address listed above.
 The form can also be sent via post office to the address listed above.
 Requests for accommodation should be submitted to the court not less than thirty (30) days before the proceeding for which the accommodation is requested.